 1. Programs due for re-accreditation are notified of a required site visit approximately one year in advance.
 Programs should contact AVMA staff to schedule a mutually agreed upon site visit time.
 Classes must be in session during the site visit evaluation.
 A self-study report for programs seeking re-accreditation is due 6 weeks prior to the site visit.

 1. The program will submit copies of a self-evaluation report (Appendix G) (see also format guidelines in Appendix F) and copies of the college catalog to the site team members, and an electronic copy of the self-evaluation report to AVMA according to the deadlines outlined above for either an initial program or re-accreditation.
-If computer limitations prevent all appendices from being sent electronically, the program should indicate which items have been omitted.

 2. The self-evaluation report is reviewed by the AVMA for major deficiencies or any other needed clarification.
 If no major deficiency is apparent, the site visit date is finalized.

 3. An evaluation team is formed.
-The evaluation team consists of five members: a chair who is a CVTEA member or past CVTEA member who has completed their term within the previous three years, a veterinarian who is a member of the state veterinary medical association, a veterinary technician, a public member, and an AVMA staff member.
-AVMA staff is responsible for identifying the CVTEA member and securing the state VMA member.
+The evaluation team consists of five members: a chair who is a CVTEA member or past CVTEA member who has completed their term within the previous three years, a veterinarian who should be a member of the state veterinary medical association, a veterinary technician, a public member, and an AVMA staff member.
+AVMA staff is responsible for identifying the CVTEA member and securing the state veterinarian member.
 The program director is responsible for providing the names, addresses, phone, and email information of the public member and the veterinary technician as follows:

 4. AVMA staff will write a first draft report based on the self-evaluation materials and send the draft Report of Evaluation to the evaluation team.

 5. The site visit evaluation is conducted.
 The site visit will be structured to include sites where clinical and/or technical instruction is provided.
 The evaluation team will: